crazybaud/meteor-up/README.md

+# FORK of mupx

+Changes : `--link=mongodb:mongodb` and `--publish=127.0.0.1:$PORT:80` and no verify

+Waiting for the new mupx version https://github.com/kadirahq/meteor-up

 # Meteor Up X (Development Version)

 > This is the latest development version of Meteor Up and known as `mupx`.
 Once `mupx` becomes stable we'll merge into master and release as `mup`.